Mochimochi07/Readme/readrepos/Readme2.md

 and the solutions and alternatives given are hella bad . not to mention it really needs no air conditioning. and it needs solar power to charge it and and a backup battery when the jeep life batt starts going off.
+Im gonna neeed to learn more about OHMS law for that.
 Turns out theres no way to get those things back. well technically there was if they filed a counter about it before. not coming from me but from the references that i read because of Pres.
 Pnoy already made a decision about phasing out jeep years ago.